earthly/website/blog/_posts/2023-05-19-ci-cd-security-challenges-best-practices.md

 author: Adam

 internal-links:
+ - CI/CD
+ - Security
+ - Continuous Deployment
- - just an example
+ - Github
 ---

 ![Image]({{site.images}}{{page.slug}}/HOd6Gcu.png)\

 In today's fast-paced world of software development, speed, and agility are important to stay ahead of the competition.
-Continuous Integration and Continuous Deployment (CI/CD) have emerged as the go-to methodologies to achieve this goal.
+[Continuous Integration](/blog/continuous-integration) and Continuous Deployment (CI/CD) have emerged as the go-to methodologies to achieve this goal.
 CI/CD is a practice that allows developers to continuously integrate and deploy their code changes into production, enabling them to rapidly deliver features and updates to their users.

 However, with the speed and efficiency of CI/CD comes the risk of security breaches.
 As the software development process becomes more automated, security must be integrated into every stage of the pipeline to mitigate these risks.
 CI/CD security is crucial to ensure that software is developed and deployed securely and reliably.